bruno-lang/bruno-lang.github.io/index.md

 A program may state that a value of type `X` now should be of type `Y` as long as `X` has all the qualities of `Y`.
 This is clearly safe.
-No assumption is made that ins't know to be true by means of `X`.
+No assumption is made that isn't know to be true by means of `X`.

 A program may also state a path **alternative** taken in case a value provably has all qualities of a type `Z` as long as `Z` has no properties that are